mkuti/corklagos-venture/README.md

 | order_number |  default=uuid.uuid4, editable=False   | UUIDField |

 #### OrderLineItem
+A row of OrderLineItem is created for each item existing in the shopping bag which then gets saved with the order.

 | Name         |  Validation     | Key type   |
 |---------------|----------|-------------------|
 | order       |  on_delete=models.CASCADE, null=False, related_name='orderitems') | ForeignKey to Order         |
 | listing    |  on_delete=models.CASCADE, null=False   | ForeignKey to Listing            |
 | quantity |  blank=False   | IntegerField |

 [Back to Top](#table-of-contents)